Missouri: Etymology and pronunciation

-The linguistic history was treated definitively by Donald M. Lance, who acknowledged that the question is sociologically complex, but no pronunciation could be declared "correct", nor could any be clearly defined as native or outsider, rural or urban, southern or northern, educated or otherwise.
+Donald M. Lance, a professor of English at the University of Missouri, stated that no pronunciation could be declared correct, nor could any be clearly defined as native or outsider, rural or urban, southern or northern, educated or otherwise.
 Politicians often employ multiple pronunciations, even during a single speech, to appeal to a greater number of listeners.
 In informal contexts respellings of the state's name, such as "Missour-ee" or "Missour-uh", are occasionally used to distinguish pronunciations phonetically.

 Nicknames

 There is no official state nickname.
-However, Missouri's unofficial nickname is the "Show Me State," which appears on its license plates.
+However, Missouri's unofficial nickname is the "Show Me State", which appears on its license plates.
 This phrase has several origins.
 One is popularly ascribed to a speech by Congressman Willard Vandiver in 1899, who declared that "I come from a state that raises corn and cotton, cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I'm from Missouri, and you have got to show me."
-This is in keeping with the saying "I'm from Missouri," which means "I'm skeptical of the matter and not easily convinced."
+This is in keeping with the saying "I'm from Missouri", which means "I'm skeptical of the matter and not easily convinced."
 However, according to researchers, the phrase "show me" was already in use before the 1890s.
-Another one states that it is a reference to Missouri miners who were taken to Leadville, Colorado to replace striking workers.
+Another one states that it is a reference to Missouri miners who were taken to Leadville, Colorado, to replace striking workers.
 Since the new miners were unfamiliar with the mining methods, they required frequent instruction.
+Pit bosses began saying, "That man is from Missouri.
+You'll have to show him."

 Other nicknames for Missouri include "The Lead State", "The Bullion State", "The Ozark State", "The Mother of the West", "The Iron Mountain State", and "Pennsylvania of the West".
 It is also known as the "Cave State" because there are more than 7,300 recorded caves in the state (second to Tennessee).
-Perry County is the county with the largest number of caves and the single longest cave.
+Perry County is the county with the most caves and the single longest cave.